Pix4D/cogito/README.md

 #### Required

-- `repo`: The `input:` corresponding to the repository for which you want to set the state (see the example above).
+- `input-repo`: The `input:` corresponding to the repository for which you want to set the state (see the example above).
 - `state`: The state to be set.
 One of `error`, `failure`, `pending`, `success`.

 ## GitHub OAuth token